taylornelms15/Final-Project-CIS565/README.md

 - [Results](#Results)
 - [Build Instructions](#Build-Instructions)

 ## Problem Statement

 Collecting 3D object datasets involves a large amount of manual work and is time consuming.
-Can we build a system that can automate this?

-## Repo Structure

-This repository is laid out in the following manner.
-The top level README lays out high level functionality of the system.
-The separate ROS nodes each have a README that contains more information and performance analysis of the individual components.
+We have built a system that is capable of converting recorded video and depth camera data to generate 3D models on a Nvidia Jetson Nano.

+(Stitched Picture Here!)

-## Project Overview (add pictures)
+## Project Overview

-ROS is heavily used in research.
-ROS is a message passing backbone for use in Drone and other robotic applications.
-ROS systems consist of a central ROS Core and several ROS Nodes that may subscribe and publish messages.
-ROS also contains support for various robotics libraries.
+ROS (Robot Operating System) is heavily used in research.
+We utilize ROS as a message passing backbone.
+Our ROS system consists of a central ROS Core and several ROS Nodes that may subscribe and publish messages.
 We utilized the ROS architecture for our design.
 This allows us to use ROS bags to replay back our data and refine our algorithms.
 ROS bags are recorded messages from sensors that can be fed into a ROS system.
-This also lets other developers interchange ROS components easily.
-For example, If someone wanted to create their own point cloud node in our system they can easily swap out the point cloud node for theirs as long as they publish the same infromation then nothing in theory should break.
+Our system contains three ROS Nodes we developed: an Object Detection node, a Point Cloud Node, and a Mesh Construction Node.
+These three nodes combine to form a pipeline that accepts a ROS bag containing video frames and depth sensor data and outputs a GLTF mesh of classified objects.

+The top level README lays out high level functionality of the system.
+The separate ROS nodes each have a README that contains more information and performance analysis of the individual components.

 ## Design

 ![](images/dronemom_pipeline.png)

 The first step in our pipeline is to classify the important objects in a scene.
-This is done for two reasons.
-Reason 1 is that we need to be able to give a description of what objects are in a scene.
-The second reason is that we can give bounding boxes to the point cloud on where to focus in on.
-Point cloud computation is expensive so this is one way of optimizing.
 We only generate a point cloud in regions captured by the bouding boxes, reducing the calculations needed.
+After classification, the image data and bounding boxes are sent to a point cloud node for generation and labeling.
 After the point cloud is generated we pass it to a mesh construction node.
 The mesh construction node further filters and smooths the data to reduce noise from collection sensors.
 The cloud is then turned into a PCL PolygonMesh using a Greedy Triangulation Algorithm (Marton, et. al.).
 The data is finally converted into a GLTF file with accompanying binary data.
 The GLTF output may then be loaded on any GLTF viewer by the end user.

 ## Results

-Further information and alysis can be found in the actual folder of the ROS node.
-Because we are utilizing ROS each subcomponent has its own readme.
-This is because users usign ROS can drag and drop nodes
+Further information and analysis can be found in the actual folder of the ROS node.
+Because we are utilizing ROS each subcomponent has its own README.

+## Repo Structure

+This repository is laid out in the following manner.
+The top level README lays out high level functionality of the system.
+The separate ROS nodes each have a README that contains more information and performance analysis of the individual components.

 ## Performance Analysis